jblindsay/whitebox-tools/README.md

 - ***BufferRaster***: Maps a distance-based buffer around each non-background (non-zero/non-nodata) grid cell in an input image.
 - ***Centroid***: Calculates the centroid, or average location, of raster polygon objects.
 - ***CentroidVector***: Identifes the centroid point of a vector polyline or polygon feature or a group of vector points.
+- ***Clip***: Extract all the features, or parts of features, that overlap with the features of the clip vector.
 - ***ClipRasterToPolygon***: Clips a raster to a vector polygon.
 - ***Clump***: Groups cells that form physically discrete areas, assigning them unique identifiers.
 - ***CompactnessRatio***: Calculates the compactness ratio (A/P), a measure of shape complexity, for vector polygons.